Maycon1993/Devices-docs/surface/surface-usb4-dock-overview.md

 - **Ultra-fast connectivity**: Get 40Gbps data transfer via USB4®, four times faster than USB 3.2.
 - **Power delivery**: Includes a 100W power supply delivering 65W passthrough charging for laptops and accessory charging.
-- **Dual screen support**: Supports up to two 4K monitors with HDMI or USB-C output, enhancing multitasking.
+- **Dual screen support**: Supports up to two 4K monitors with HDMI or USB-C® output, enhancing multitasking.
+Plus, single 8K monitor support at 30 HZ via USB-C.
 - **Reliable Ethernet connectivity**: Supports Gigabit Ethernet, ensuring fast and reliable network connections.
-- **Core commercial manageability features**: Equipped with essential capabilities such as PXE boot, WMI, and Wake-on-LAN for streamlined IT operations.
+- **Core commercial manageability features**: Equipped with essential capabilities such as PXE boot,[<sup>1</sup>](#references) WMI, and Mac Address Passthrough for streamlined IT operations.
-- **Universal compatibility**: Designed to work with Surface devices[<sup>1</sup>](#references) and compatible with numerous USB-C®, USB4®, and Thunderbolt™ 4 devices.
+- **Universal compatibility**: Designed to work with Surface devices[<sup>2</sup>](#references) and compatible with numerous USB-C®, USB4®, and Thunderbolt™ 4 devices.
 - **Compact and lightweight**: At 206 grams (7.2 ounces), USB4 Dock includes tactile indicators for port wayfinding.
 - **Designed with sustainability in mind:** - Made with more recycled materials than any previous Dock, including a minimum of 43.1% recycled content in the enclosure.